UAF-RCS/uaf-rcs-hpc-docs/policies/policies.md

 * Monthly: First Wednesday for non-interrupt Operating System security and Scyld ClusterWare updates
 * Quarterly: First Wednesday of Jan, Apr, Jul, and Oct for Operating System and Scyld ClusterWare updates that may require system downtime
-* Twice per year: The month of May during the [FAST](https://www.alaska.edu/google/fast/) and over the winter closure for Operating System and Scyld ClusterWare updates that may require system downtime
+* Twice per year: The month of May during the Facility Annual Systems Testing and over the winter closure for Operating System and Scyld ClusterWare updates that may require system downtime

 ## Policy Enforcement